Three things that delay IBS recovery & what to do about them

 Disappointment

-Many IBS sufferers will be able to identify with their disappointment with new medications, new therapy, new diets, new protocols, new ideas, weird ideas - but worth a try and other options too.
+Many IBS sufferers will be able to identify with their disappointment with new medications, new therapy, new diets, new protocols, new ideas, weird ideas - but worth a try, along with other options too.

-But then after a few weeks or months the same, familiar niggling little doubts kick in.
+But then, after a few weeks or months, the same, familiar niggling little doubts kick in.
 Things aren’t going as well as hoped.
-But you persevere the best you can, until it becomes another thing that has failed!
+But you persevere to the best of your ability, until it becomes another thing that has failed!
 And often it is a costly failure both financially and emotionally.

 The reason failure is so commonly frustrating is often because of the three reasons mentioned earlier.